kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 * Model weights
 * Plots and other visualisations

+Kedro-Viz provides a reliable and convenient way to store and access experiment data.
+With collaborative experiment tracking in Kedro-Viz, you can easily share your experiments with team members.
+This is made possible through local and remote storage solutions.
+Whether you choose to store your experiments locally or leverage cloud storage options like AWS S3, Kedro-Viz ensures that all team members can access and analyze their own experiments as well as those conducted by others.

 ## Experiment tracking demonstration using Kedro-Viz

 We have made an [experiment tracking demo](https://demo.kedro.org/experiment-tracking) to enable you to explore the capabilities of Kedro-Viz further.